 My article featured a discovery by Peter Malcolmson ’70: a wide range of detritus in the bases of McCosh classroom desks.

-In PAW’s photo of McCosh 50 the December 2020 article, the chair bases look solid.
+In PAW’s photo of McCosh 50 in the December article, the chair bases look solid.
 They appear to lack the openings in the old-style chairs.
 If so, what a shame!
 The new chairs may have cushions, but Princeton students will no longer be able to leave evidence of their culture behind, in their chairs, and later generations will have fewer clues to current and future generations’ thoughts, lifestyles, and habits.